 UPDATE: Contacted Flip customer service about the aplix snagging on things in the laundry.
 They apologized and said it is a known issue and that they can send out “laundry strips” which stick on and cover the aplix during washing.
 So that problem seems to be solved!
 Also, asked about the fabric inside the inserts bunching up a little after washing & drying.
 Another known issue, and apparently a problem with certain batches of the inserts that were produced.
 They are currently working on correcting that problem, too.

 OK – The next photo shows an insert fastened inside the shell (there is velcro at the front and back, under two flaps, which keeps the pad in place).
 Because there is nothing to hold the pad down in the crotch area, it might bunch and twist a little.
 Another minor annoyance for Samuel and Benjamin, but nothing bad enough to negatively impact the performance of the training pants.

-I love how smooth and soft the organic inserts are, and they are very well made with durably serged edges.
+I like how smooth and soft the organic inserts are, and they are very well made with durably serged edges.
 Each consists of six layers of absorbent organic cotton, which for us means no sensitivity issues like we’ve encountered in the past with fleece and microfiber.
 Each organic cotton insert can be used on the small, medium or large setting by means of strips of velcro closure and “folding” lines sewn into the fabric.

 Can the new Flip training pants be used overnight?
 It depends.
 I tried putting 2 inserts in the trainer for 3-year-old Benjamin overnight.
 The first one attached to the velcro in the shell.
 The second insert stayed put fairly well by being tucked under the flaps.
 Together, both of the inserts held in an early morning accident.
 Like most absorbency issues, you will just have to try and see what works for your child.
 The Flips will probably not work for heavy wetters as an overnight diaper.